What is Pillar Content? And Should I Be Using It?

 Setting aside the metaphor… Pillar content is high-value work comprised of long, timeless pieces that demonstrate your authority in a particular subject area.
 The actual media can vary – e-books, video lectures, guides, reports – but the most common format for your pillar pieces are long-form articles (1500+ words).
 Compare this to your normal content, which should be shorter and more focused on subtopics.

 Identify 2-4 subjects that you (as a brand) can speak authoritatively on.
 Chances are if you have a blog, you’re already producing normal content tangential to these subjects.
-Pillar articles are written at an expert level and cover everything about your subject.
+When you write a pillar article the content is usually at an expert level and covers everything about your subject.
 Sometimes referred to as “10x content”, pillar content should be ten times better written and more informative than the top Google search result for the same subject.
 Though these pieces should be substantial, they also leave room for explanation in future content.
 This way, when you produce your normal blog content, you can create shorter pieces that dig deeper into the details of the subtopics inspired by your pillars.

 Pillar content is also easily broken down.
 It gives you more freedom in your normal content to explore the details of subtopics and niches within your pillar subjects because each subtopic you touch upon in a pillar article can easily lead to multiple pieces of content across multiple media streams.
 One small section of a pillar article can be the springboard for a handful of blog posts, some YouTube videos, social media posts, and more.
 It takes the guesswork out of content creation, and the best part is, it keeps your branding focused and consistent!